Technologicat/unpythonic/HACKING.md

 - **Motivation**: teaching, learning, bringing Python closer to perfection, increasing productivity.
   - `unpythonic` started as a collection of code analysis exercises, developed while teaching the special course [RAK-19006: Python 3 in Scientific Computing](https://github.com/Technologicat/python-3-scicomp-intro/) at Tampere University of Technology, spring term 2018.
   - Aim at clarity.
-Aim what you write at M.Sc. and Ph.D. students (in engineering sciences, not in CS!) who could be reading the code, as well as at yourself.
+Aim what you write at generally intelligent readers, who are not necessarily familiar with the specific construct you're writing about.
+    - For example, the special course was aimed at M.Sc. and Ph.D. students in the engineering sciences.
+It's common in fields of science involving computing to be proficient in mathematics, yet not have much programming experience.
-  - But it's also a productivity tool, to provide missing batteries and missing language features.
+  - Aim at increasing your own future productivity, by implementing missing batteries and missing language features.
+    - Not all ideas have to be good; generally the only way to find out is to try.

 - **Be pythonic**: *find pythonic ways to do unpythonic things.*
   - Fitting user expectations of how Python behaves beats mathematical elegance.
   - For example, `scanr` returns its results in the same order as it scans them, even though this breaks Haskell tradition.

 - **Be obsessively correct.**
-  - **Get the terminology right** to promote clear thinking.
+  - **Get the terminology right**.
+This promotes clear thinking.
 For example:
     - A function definition has [(formal) *parameters*, which are filled by *arguments* at call time](https://docs.python.org/3/faq/programming.html#faq-argument-vs-parameter).
     - *Dynamic assignment* is descriptive, while *dynamic scoping* is nonsense, because *scope* is arguably a lexical concept (cf. dynamic *extent*).
+    - If I have made a terminology mistake, please challenge it!
+It's nice to get things fixed in a future release.
   - **Lack of robustness is a bug.** The code should the right thing in edge cases, possibly in corner cases too.
     - For example, `memoize` catches and caches exceptions.
 The singleton-related abstractions (`Singleton`, `sym` and `gsym`) worry about the thread-safety of constructing the singleton instance.
 All custom data structure types worry about pickling.
     - When it doesn't make sense to cover all corner cases, think it through, and give examples (in documentation) of what isn't covered.